Vitis Accelerator Flow Example: Replacing DPU with Filter2d Accelerator in a SmartCam Application

 make platform PFM=kv260_ispMipiRx_vcu_DP

-The platform will be available now in kria-vitis-platforms/kv260/platforms/xilinx_kv260_ispMipiRx_vcu_DP_202110_1/.
+The platform is now available in kria-vitis-platforms/kv260/platforms/xilinx_kv260_ispMipiRx_vcu_DP_202110_1/.

-Obtaining filter2d
+Obtaining the filter2d Kernel

 cd $workdir